ericfr1tzenvalle/c-insertion-sort-exercises/README.md

 ## ⚙️ Algoritmos implementados

 ### ✅ Insertion Sort (Ordenação por Inserção)
+> Goes through the array from left to right, inserting each element into its correct position by comparing it with the previous ones.
 Percorre o array da esquerda para a direita, inserindo cada elemento na sua posição correta comparando com os anteriores.

 ### ✅ Selection Sort (Ordenação por Seleção)
+> Repeatedly finds the smallest element in the unsorted part and swaps it with the current position.
 Percorre o array procurando o menor elemento restante e trocando com a posição atual.

 ### ✅ Bubble Sort (Ordenação por Flutuação)
+> Compares adjacent pairs and swaps them if they are in the wrong order; largest elements "bubble up" to the end.
 Compara pares adjacentes e troca se estiverem fora de ordem.
 Os maiores "borbulham" para o final.

 ### ✅ Quick Sort (Ordenação Rápida)
+> Selects a pivot, partitions the array so that smaller elements go to the left and larger ones to the right, and applies the algorithm recursively.
 Escolhe um pivô, particiona os elementos menores à esquerda e maiores à direita, e aplica recursivamente.

 ---